jnunyez/synchronization/README.md

 <!--
 * The only installation mode supported from the operatorhub is `for all namespaces in the cluster`: operator will be available in all Namespaces.
 This means that the namespaces this operator can watch are ALL.
-The operator gets installed in namespace `openshift-silicom` by default or in the namespace specified by the OCP administrator.-->
+The operator gets installed in namespace `openshift-silicom` by default or in the namespace specified by the OCP administrator.
+-->

 ![installed](imgs/02_install.png)